 Nowadays, just about every winery has some social media presence.
 They’re at least penciling someone into that lead-off role.
 But you almost get the sense that they’re doing that as an afterthought.
-It’s like slapping a helmet on some warm body and sending him out to the on-deck circle just because somebody has to be there.
+It’s like slapping a helmet on a warm body and sending him out to the on-deck circle just because somebody has to be there.

 Hey, let’s post a random bottle shot and let people know that the tasting room is open!
 That’s engagement!

 As I lamented in my articles The Winery Twitter Dance and Is the Wine Industry boring Millennials to (its) death?, the shoddy and half-hearted approach to social media by many wineries is astonishing.